instrumentisto/rust-incubator/README.md

 ### Before you start

-1. [Create][1] a new [GitHub repository] for yourself using this one [as template][2].
+1. [Create][1] a new [GitHub repository] for yourself using this one [as template][11].
-2. [Invite as a collaborator][3] of your repository the person you want to review your lessons (lead).
+2. [Invite as a collaborator][12] of your repository the person you want to review your lessons (mentor or lead).

+> __NOTE__: __This learning course is constantly improving and evolving over time.__
+>
+> To be up-to-date with the recent changes in your own copy of this repository, attach the upstream history with the following commands:
+> ```bash
+> git remote add upstream https://github.com/instrumentisto/rust-incubator.git
+> git fetch upstream main
+> git merge upstream/main --allow-unrelated-histories
+> ```
+> And then, whenever you want to grab some new changes, do the following:
+> ```bash
+> git fetch upstream main
+> git merge upstream/main
+> ```
+> Additionally, to be aware about new changes, you may either [watch this repository on GitHub][2], or even track it via [RSS subscription].

 ### Schedule

-Each step must be performed as a separate [PR (pull request)][PR] with an appropriate name and checked here in README's schedule after completion.
-Each step is a [Cargo workspace member][4], so you can run/test it from a project root (i.e. `cargo run -p step_1_8`).
-Consider to use [rustfmt] and [Clippy] when you're writing [Rust] code.
+Each step must be performed as a separate [PR (pull request)][PR] with an appropriate name and checkmarked here in README's schedule after completion.
+Each step is a [Cargo workspace member][13], so you can run/test it from the project root (i.e. `cargo run -p step_1_8`). __Consider to use [rustfmt] and [Clippy] when you're writing [Rust] code.__

-Each step has estimated time for being completed.
-If any deeper investigation on step's theme is required for you, then it's on your own.
+Each step has the estimated time for completion.
+If any deeper investigation on step's theme is needed by you, then it's on your own.

-Do not hesitate to ask your lead with questions, however you won't receive a concrete answer, but rather a direction for investigation. _Lead is the one who asks questions about everything here and demands a concrete answers_.
+Do not hesitate to ask your mentor/lead with questions, however you won't receive any concrete answer, but rather a direction for your own investigation. _Mentor/Lead is the one who asks questions here, demanding concrete and complete answers._

 - [ ] [0.
 Become familiar with Rust basics][Step 0] (3 days)
 - [ ] [1.
 Concepts][Step 1] (2 days)